-Benzodiazepines are schedule IV in the United States, except for flunitrazepam (Rohypnol) which is schedule I in certain states: Idaho, Florida, Minnesota, New Hampshire, North Dakota, New Mexico, Oklahoma, and Pennsylvannia.
-In addition flunitrazepam is treated more severly under federal law, being a felony for first offense.
+Benzodiazepines are schedule IV in the United States, except for flunitrazepam (Rohypnol) which is schedule I in certain states: Idaho, Florida, Minnesota, New Hampshire, North Dakota, New Mexico, Oklahoma, and Pennsylvania.
+In addition, flunitrazepam is treated more severely under federal law, being a felony for first offense.
 The legal prejudice against flunitrazepam is likely due to its notoriety as a date-rape drug.

 Most benzodiazepines are Class C, Schedule 4 under the Misuse of Drugs Act in the United Kingdom, and require a prescription from a doctor to be obtained.
 Exceptions include temazepam, flunitrazepam and midazolam which are all schedule 3 and phenazepam which is not currently a controlled substance in the UK.

 Penalties for possession are up to 2 years in jail/unlimited fine or both.
 Penalties for illegal distribution are up to 14 years in jail/unlimited fine or both.

 All benzodiazepines are Schedule IV under the Canadian Controlled Drugs and Substances Act.

 In Australia, both Federal and State governments have laws which regulate drugs.
 The Customs Act (federal) covers international trafficking and the importation and exportation of drugs.
 Although there are differences between States, every State also has specific laws and penalties in relation to drugs.
 If there are differences then state law supersedes federal law.